FuelLabs/intro-to-sway/README.md

 The item struct will hold an ID, price, the owner's identity, a string for a URL or identifier where off-chain data about the item is stored (such as the description and photos), and a counter for the total number of purchases.

+#### Types

+The `Item` struct uses three types: `u64`, `str[20]`, and `Identity`.

+`u64`: a 64-bit unsigned integer

+In Sway, there are four native types of numbers:
+- `u8`: an 8-bit unsigned integer
+- `u16` a 16-bit unsigned integer
+- `u32` a 32-bit unsigned integer
+- `u64`: a 64-bit unsigned integer

+An unsigned integer means there is no `+` or `-` sign, so the value is always positive. `u64` is the default type used for numbers in Sway.
+To use other number types, for example [`u256`](https://github.com/FuelLabs/sway/blob/master/sway-lib-std/src/u256.sw) or [signed integers](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/src/signed_integers), you must import them from a library.

+In JavaScript, there are two types of integers: a number and a BigInt.
+The main difference between these types is that BigInt can store a much larger value.
+Similarly, each number type for Sway has different values for the largest number that can be stored.

+`str[20]`: a string with exactly 20 characters.
+All strings in Sway must have a fixed length.

+`Identity`: an enum type that represents either a user's `Address` or a `ContractId`.
+We already imported this type from the standard library earlier.

 ### ABI

 Next, we will define our ABI.
 ABI stands for application binary interface.
 In a Sway contract, it's an outline of all of the functions in the contract.
 For each function, you must specify its name, input types, return types, and level of storage access.